 WIDTH of belt:

-This is first because it is likely the most obvious.
-Your belt must fit any loops it needs to go through, and beyond that the width is largely a cosmetic decision.
+Belts are available in widths from 3/4″ to 2 1/2″ wide.
+Keep in mind your belt must fit any loops it needs to go through, and beyond that the width is largely a cosmetic decision.
 1 1/2″ wide is by far the most popular width requested lately.
-Many like 1 3/4″ wide, but keep in mind this may be too wide for some belt loops.
-Belts are available in widths from 3/4″ to 2 1/2″ wide.

 STYLE of belt: